Youngzt998/Naive-Airdrop/README.md

 # PC-Android-File-Synchronization
-Currently, main contributors of the project are all naive undergraduate students, please tolerate any mistakes or bugs which might be stupid for an experienced developer.
+Currently, i am just a naive undergraduate students (In fact, its both my first Java project and my first Python project...), please tolerate any mistakes or bugs which might be stupid for an experienced developer.

 ## Preview